 At the time I withdrew it, I planned to rent it out (the rental market being far healthier than the rest of the Real Estate market) but factors conspired to prevent me from my plan of buying something new to live in and renting my current place.
 The idea of two mortgages resting on my shoulders wasn’t too overwhelming, despite my aversion to financial risk, but my indecisiveness, family issues and lack of clarity around my work future meant that the plans have been put on hold for some time.
 I must admit, I cannot understate how stressful it was, having to keep one’s apartment clutter-free and spotless for three months; and spending four months of visiting Open Houses EVERY Saturday.

 I don’t talk about my personal life a lot in this blog, but figure no annual recap is complete without this one… My dreams of having a family were quashed in 2011.
 Having tried to conceive a couple of years ago (through assisted means, given my single status), I discovered early this year that the IVF route I’d embarked on had minimal (almost no) chance of success.
 It was a fairly traumatic time, as I was (am) 43 years old and had always assumed I’d have a child/children of my own one day.
 Of course I also assumed I’d meet the man of my dreams and we’d live happily ever after, but that hasn’t happened either.
 (Bugger those childhood fairytales for setting up false expectations!)
 I’m still trying to reconcile what this means to me, for me and for my life.
-As others around me achieve their own dreams of partners and families it’s increasing hard not to feel bitter and twisted that karma hasn’t bestowed on me, something that is taken for granted by so many.
+As others around me achieve their own dreams of partners and families it’s increasingly hard not to feel bitter and twisted that karma hasn’t bestowed on me, something that is taken for granted by so many.
 (And there endeth the lesson in self-pity!)

 Finally, after a long (but brief!) illness my father passed away about two months ago.
 I’ve written about him before in this blog: his heart transplant (11 years ago this month); his dementia; and his love and passion for his family and friends.
 I’ve always been close to my father and it’s always felt as if we had a special relationship, but perhaps that’s just a father-daughter thing.
 Over recent years he’d become a very different person to the father I grew up with.
 Once, he was larger than life.
 His personality filled rooms.
 He was a joker, a tease and often, a big kid.
 But he did things passionately and with strong morals: I was only allowed to learn to play solitaire as a child once I promised I would never cheat.